JnxF/hunction/README.md

 # hunction

-Submission for Junction 2018 AI/Big Data track
+Submission for Junction 2018 AI/Big Data track:

-Augmented reality app to be played in supermarkets to encourage parent-children collaboration and gain customer loyalty for a chain (supermarket, etc)
+**CISCO: CAPTURE THE CREATURE**
+*Augmented reality creature hunting game to entertain young super market customers.*

+Today’s retail companies look for new ways to drive customer loyalty and increase number of visits to their physical stores.
+In this challenge, you will develop an indoor, location-aware creature hunting game for smartphones, based on the BLE beacon or Wi-Fi location technologies in the Cisco Meraki solution.
+The aim of the game is to entertain young visitors and get their parents to visit store sections with offers that might interest them.

 <img src="imatges/hunction.png">